40 Wall Street: Start of construction

-Foundation work

 Excavations for 40 Wall Street were complicated by numerous factors.
-There was little available space to store materials; the surrounding lots were all densely built up; the bedrock was 64 ft below street level, beneath boulders and quicksand; and the previous buildings on the lot had contained foundations of up to 5 ft thick.
+There was little available space to store materials; the surrounding lots were all densely built up; the bedrock was 64 ft below street level, beneath boulders and quicksand; and the previous buildings on the lot had foundations up to 5 ft thick.
 Furthermore, the builders had a 12-month deadline, requiring them to plan the entire project backward from the planned completion date.
-Starrett Brothers had drawn up a construction schedule for 40 Wall Street, which indicated that structural-steel installation would commence in June 1929 and that all work would be completed no later than May 1, 1930.
+Starrett Brothers had drawn up a detailed construction schedule for 40 Wall Street, outlining the timeline for each major construction contract.
+The schedule indicated that structural-steel installation would commence in June 1929 and that all work was to be completed by May 1, 1930.
 The project employed 24 timekeepers and auditors, who checked employees' attendance, as well as seven job runners, who delivered architectural drawings and ensured that materials were delivered.

 To save money and time, the foundation of 40 Wall Street was constructed at the same time that buildings on the site were being cleared.
 The old Manhattan Company building was the last to be cleared.
-Caisson construction could not be used to excavate the site since the existing foundation contained heavy masonry blocks.
+Caisson construction could not be used to excavate the site since the existing foundation consisted of heavy masonry blocks.
 To ensure that the foundation could adequately support the structure, temporary lighter footings were installed during the demolition of the old buildings and construction of the first 20 stories, and permanent heavy footings were installed afterward.
 Workers excavated the site to the underlying layer of bedrock, which extended as much as 60 ft deep.
 They then installed several dozen hollow cylinders, each measuring 1 ft wide.
 In addition, workers installed several hundred steel pilings, which were clustered into piers, infilled with concrete, and topped by steel caps that could accommodate structural loads of up to 950 ST. The weight of the existing 12-story building on the site was used to drill the new building's foundations into the ground.
-Afterward, a concrete floor was poured into the excavation, which was then enclosed by a concrete cofferdam.
+Afterward, a concrete floor was poured into the excavation, which was then enclosed with a concrete cofferdam.